 - ms is the number of stator phases

 - Nr is the number of rotor teeth

 The step angle can be reduced from 90 degrees to 45 degrees in a clockwise direction by exciting the phase in the sequence A, A+B, B, B+C, C, C+ D, D, D+A, A.

-The opposite poles are connected in series forming a 4 phases.
-The rotor as 6 poles.
-Here I am considering only phase A to make the connection simple.
-When the coil AA’ is excited the rotor teeth 1 and 4 are aligned along the axis of the winding of the phase A. Thus, the rotor occupies the position as shown in the above figure (a).
+The opposite poles are connected in series forming 4 phases.
+The rotor has 6 poles.
+Here we have considered only phase A to make the connection simple.
+When the coil AA’ is excited, the rotor teeth 1 and 4 are aligned along the axis of the winding of phase A. Thus, the rotor occupies the position as shown in the above figure (a).

-Now, the phase A is de-energized, and the phase winding B is energized.
-The rotor teeth 3 and 6 get aligned along the axis of phase B. The rotor moves a step of phase angle of 15 degrees in the clockwise direction.
-Further, the phase B is de-energized, and the winding C is excited.
+Now, phase A is de-energized, and phase winding B is energized.
+The rotor teeth 3 and 6 get aligned along the axis of phase B. The rotor moves a step of the phase angle of 15 degrees in the clockwise direction.
+Further, phase B is de-energized, and winding C is excited.
 The rotor moves again 15⁰ phase angle.